— PROJECT NAME

 I am currently working on this project with a small team as a game designer and gameplay programmer.

 This Game is About Robots (TGiAR) is a game about energy.
 One of the things I challenged myself with was to build a game around that single resource, and explore how we could work within this constraint to create an engaging experience that rejects the idea that depth and elegance are always at odds with one another.
-We arrived to a system the we believe accomplishes this goal quite well, in which energy simultaneously serves as their armor, health, ammo, and mana.
+We arrived to a system that we believe accomplishes this goal quite well, in which energy simultaneously serves as the player's armor, health, ammo, and mana.

 Making a game with one recourse introduces a bit of challenge when it comes to player agency.
 In the earliest iterations of TGiAR, the gameplay focus was almost entirely on the chargeable objects in the environment.
 While the intended goal was for the core loop to be more in line with a portal-like puzzle game, the actual experience ended up being about what you were interacting with, not how or why.
 To rectify this, we shifted the focus of the game to the player's suite of movement abilities, each of which have a unique way of affecting the energy levels of nearby actors.